×

 Definition of Cheshire Cheese and Custard

-Do you know What is Cheshire Cheese and Custard.
+Do you know Cheshire Cheese vs Custard.
 If you are looking for the definition of Cheshire Cheese and Custard or want to know what is Cheshire Cheese and Custard?, then this is where you will fetch your answers.
-Well, in simple terms Cheshire Cheese is a British cheese produced in the Cheshire county.
-While A dessert or sweet sauce made with milk and eggs, or milk and a proprietary powder.
-Both these products are unique in their own ways.
-Cheshire Cheese is a Orange colored dairy product and Custard is Yellow colored.
+Well, in simple terms While Both these products are unique in their own ways.
+Cheshire Cheese is a colored dairy product and Custard is colored.
 The food gets it color dependent on the ingredients used and the preparation methods employed.
 Sometimes artificial food colors are added to give the dairy product, a gourmet look.
 Apart from their color what distinguishes them is their flavor and aroma.
-Cheshire Cheese bears Mild, Milky and Tangy flavor with a Aromatic aroma whereas Custard has Thick flavor and a Milky and Sweet aroma.
+Cheshire Cheese bears flavor with a aroma whereas Custard has flavor and a aroma.
 The color, flavor and the aroma of these products depict their origin.
-Cheshire Cheese originated in Cheshire, England, whereas origin of Custard is traced back to France.
+Cheshire Cheese originated in , whereas origin of Custard is traced back to .